bobbingwide/sb-chart-block/README.md

 - Begin Y axis at 0 toggle
 - Fill toggle for line charts
 - Height of the chart, in pixels.
+- Opacity - set the opacity of the background colours.

 # What Chart script does it use?

 chartjs - from chartjs.org

-v0.2.0 enqueues the script from a local version of Chart.min.js, version 2.9.4.
+v0.3.0 enqueues the script from a local version of chart.min.js, version 3.1.0.
-When `SCRIPT_DEBUG` is true the debug version, Chart.js, is loaded.
+When `SCRIPT_DEBUG` is true the debug version, chart.js, is loaded.

-* v0.1.0 enqueued the script from: https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.9.4/Chart.min.js

-* Note: chartjs v3 is under development; it's in Beta test.

 # What do I need to search for to find the block?